marios-code-path/demo-chat/chat-core/README.md

 ## Types of Hazards

 Creating any Type means being careful about representing data objectives with as little overlap as possible.
 In this project, inheritance takes precedence over composition since this is an OOP language.
-Yet, I try to remain focused on understanding where object state gets directed, and when another engineer will use it.
+Yet, I try to remain focused on understanding where object state gets directed.

 Here's an example: